-The Company's authorized capital stock as of March 31, 2025 and December 31, 2024 consisted of 141,429 shares of common stock and 10,000 shares of preferred stock.
-As of March 31, 2025 and December 31, 2024, there were 28,197 and 22,203 shares of common stock issued and outstanding, respectively, and no shares of preferred stock issued and outstanding.
+The Company's authorized capital stock as of June 30, 2025 and December 31, 2024 consisted of 141,429 shares of common stock and 10,000 shares of preferred stock.
+The authorized capital was not reduced in connection with the Reverse Stock Split.
+As of June 30, 2025 and December 31, 2024, there were 2,605 and 1,480 shares of common stock issued and outstanding, respectively, and no shares of preferred stock issued and outstanding.

-March 2025 Inducement Warrant
+March 2025 Inducement Warrant Transaction

-On March 17, 2025, the Company entered into a warrant inducement agreement (the "Inducement Agreement") with an existing holder (the "Investor") ofone of the Company's Series A common stock purchase warrants and one of the Company's Series B common stock purchase warrants (collectively, the "Existing Investor Warrants") that the Company issued as part of the September 2024 Offering (as defined below), pursuant to which, among other things, the Investor exercised for cash its Existing Investor Warrants to purchase an aggregate of 9,800,000 shares (the "Existing Investor Warrant Shares") of common stock at a reduced exercise price of \$0.4239 per share (the "Inducement Exercise").
-In consideration for exercising the Existing Investor Warrants, the Company issued to the Investor a new common stock purchase warrant to purchase up to an aggregate of 10,500,000 shares of common stock (such warrant, the "Inducement Warrant" and such shares of common stock issuable upon exercise thereof, the "Inducement Warrant Shares") (collectively, the "March 2025 Inducement Warrant").
-The Inducement Warrant will become exercisele upon the date the Company receives approval of the Company's stockholders (the "Ivestor Approval Date") in accordance with the applicable rules and regulations of The Nasdaq Capital Market, and may be exercised following such date through the five-year anniversary of the Stockholder Approval Date, at an exercise price of \$0.4239 per share.
-The Company received net proceeds from the March 2025 Inducement Warrant, after deducting the transaction expenses paid by the Company.
-The Company is using the net proceeds from the March 2025 Inducement Warrant for general corporate purposes, which include growth and expansion of the Company's Personal Health products as the Company works to increase its revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and m
+On March 17, 2025, the Company entered into a warrant inducement agreement (the "Inducement Agreement") with an existing holder (the "Investor") of one of the Company's Series A common stock purchase warrants and one of the Company's Series B common stock purchase warrants (collectively, the "Existing Investor Warrants") that the Company issued as part of the September 2024 Offering (as defined below), pursuant to which, among other things, the Investor exercised for cash its Existing Investor Warrants to purchase an aggregate of 653 shares (the "Existing Investor Warrant Shares") of common stock at a reduced exercise price of \$6.36 per share (the "Inducement Exercise").
+In consideration for exercising the Existing Investor Warrants, the Company issued to the Investor a new common stock purchase warrant to purchase up to an aggregate of 700 shares of common stock (such warrant, the "Inducement Warrant") and such shares of common stock issuable upon exercise thereof, the "Inducement Warrant Shares") (collectively, the "March 2025 Inducement Warrant").
+The Inducement Warrant became exercisable on May 16, 2025, the date the Company received approval from the Company's stockholders (the "Stockholder Approval Date") in accordance with the applicable rules and regulations of The Nasdaq Capital Market, and may be exercised following such date through May 16, 2030, at an exercise price of \$6.36 per share.
+The Company received net proceeds of approximately \$3,853 from the March 2025 Inducement Warrant, after deducting the transaction expenses paid by the Company.
+The Company is using the net proceeds from the March 2025 Inducement Warrant for general corporate purposes, which include growth and expansion of the Company's Personal Health products as the Company works to increase its revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and meeting its other workin